 -

-LIST_RESULTS — Lists key results available for the presentation.
+LIST_FINDINGS — Lists findings available for the presentation.
 By default shows all results with their UUID, title, chart type, and whether they are assigned or unused.
 Accepts an optional

 --unused-onlyflag to show only results not yet assigned to a slide. -

-GET_RESULT_DETAILS — Returns the full details of a specific key result given its UUID, including its description, SQL query, and all data rows.
+GET_FINDING_DETAILS — Returns the full details of a specific finding given its UUID, including its description, SQL query, and all data rows.

 -

-ADD_RESULTS_TO_SLIDE — Assigns key results to a slide by number (1-based).
+ADD_FINDINGS_TO_SLIDE — Assigns findings to a slide by number (1-based).
 If a result is already on a different slide, it is automatically moved.
 Moving a result that leaves its previous slide empty causes that empty slide to be automatically removed and remaining slides to be renumbered.
 Supports a

---insertflag to insert a new slide at a given index (pushing existing slides down) instead of replacing the slide at that index. -
+--insertflag to insert a new slide at a given index (pushing existing slides down) instead of replacing the slide at that index.
+Cannot target a text slide — to replace a text slide with findings, delete it first and insert a new finding slide. -

 DELETE_SLIDE — Removes a slide by number (1-based).
-The key results on the deleted slide are moved back to the unused results pool.
+Works for both finding slides and text slides.
+The findings on a deleted finding slide are moved back to the unused results pool.
 Remaining slides are renumbered.

 -